About Montana NASA EPSCoR

 The goal of EPSCoR is to provide seed funding that will enable jurisdictions to develop an academic research enterprise directed toward long-term, self-sustaining, nationally-competitive capabilities in aerospace and aerospace-related research.

 NASA EPSCoR currently runs four programs.
 1) Research Infrastructure Development (RID), which all jurisdictions have to support local seed-grant progrmas.
 RID is the only NASA EPSCoR program in which the home jurisdiction has the authority to award funds.
 The remaining programs solicit proposals that are reviewed and awarded by NASA HQ.
 2) Research Group cooperative agreements; three-year $750,000 awards.
-3) ISS and suborbital cooperative agreements; one-year $100,000 awards for getting a payload to the ISS or on a suborbital flight.
+3) ISS and suborbital cooperative agreements; three-year $100,000 (ISS) or $250,000 (suborbital) awards for getting a payload to the ISS or on a suborbital flight.
 4) Rapid Response Research (R3) cooperative agreements; one-year $100,000 awards for research that NASA specifically wants done.

 *We use an external company, Submittable, to manage our forms.
 You will be asked to create a free account or sign in to submit your proposal.

 Research Initiation grants are awarded competitively through internal and external review of proposals.
 Eligibility: junior faculty or faculty new to NASA research.
 Research Initiation grants are intended as seed money, are for one year of funding, and are not renewable.
 Awardees are required to submit a follow-on proposal to NASA for regular research funding during the year of the grant.
 Research Initiation funding can be used for graduate or undergraduate student support, materials and supplies, facility use fees, domestic travel, and faculty time (though this is not a funding priority).
 Contact us if you have questions on allowed costs.